GP Connect: Access Record

 Benefits

-• Burden reduction for pharmacy teams: Less time switching between community pharmacy applications
+• Less time switching between systems—reducing workload

 Pharmacy use of Access Record Structured